 Llewella Chapman took her BA (Hons) in Performance Design and Production, specializing in costume design, at the University of Leeds, her MA in Adaptation by Independent Study at De Montfort University and her PhD in Film and Media at the University of East Anglia.
 Her PhD thesis researched the relationship between film, television and Hampton Court Palace (1911-2016), where she used to work as a State Apartment Warder.
 Llewella is currently a Visiting Scholar in the School of History at the University of East Anglia.
 Her research interests include film history, British cinema, gender and costume.
 Her first monograph, Fashioning James Bond: Costume, Gender and Identity in the World of 007, was published by Bloomsbury in 2021.
 It researches the costumes designed and produced for the Eon Productions James Bond film franchise.
-Llewella is also contracted to edit a collection, Raiding Indiana Jones: Histories, Franchises, Legacies (Manchester University Press, 2022) and author a BFI Film Classic on From Russia With Love (Bloomsbury, 2022).
+Llewella is also the author of a BFI Film Classic on From Russia With Love (Bloomsbury, 2022), and is contracted to write her next monograph, Costume and British Cinema: Labour, Agency and Creativity, 1900-1985 (Bloomsbury, 2026).
 She is currently the IAMHIST Blog editor, and the webmaster/online community manager for the IAMHIST website.

 Leen Engelen is a Belgian film a media historian.
 She is teaching at LUCA School of Arts in Brussels and Genk and is also Affiliated Professor in the Arts at the Faculty of Arts of KU Leuven University.
 Her research focusses on cinema and media cultures, cultures of spectacle and visual culture.
 She has a special interest in the First World War era and the interwar period.
 Leen has published in a variety of national and international academic journals and is (co-)editor of several books.
 She is laureate of the Science Communication Award of the Royal Flemish Academy of Belgium for Science and the Arts (KVAB).
 She is currently President of the International Association for Media and History.